kwodzicki/pywbgt/README.md

         {key : (stackvar, val) for key, val in wetbulb_data.items()}
     ).unstack()

-Two major points to note are:

-1. Datetime data MUST be converted to a pandas DatetimeIndex object
-2. If the wind speed needs to be calculated from u- and v-components, use the `metpy.calc.wind_speed()` function to maintain unit information.
+One major points to note is that the wind speed needs to be calculated from u- and v-components; use the `metpy.calc.wind_speed()` function to maintain unit information.

 If working with accumlated fields (e.g., download solar radation from a model or reanalysis), some 'unit trickery' may be required.
 For example, in the ERA5-Land dataset, solar radiation is accumlated over a given interval as denoted by the `step` variable in the grib files.
 This means the data are in units of `Joules / m**2`.
-Thus, to get to the `Watt/m**2` units we can do the following:
+To get to `Watt/m**2` units we can do the following:

     ssrd = (
         dataset.ssrd.metpy.quantify() /
         (dataset.step.dt.seconds*units('second'))
     )

-This ensures that the `ssrd` DataArray is explicitly tagged with units (`metpy.quantify()`) and then divides by the accumulation time in seconds, ensuring the time is tagged with the proper units.
+This ensures that the `ssrd` DataArray is explicitly tagged with units using the `.metpy.quantify()` method and then is divided by the accumulation time in seconds.
-It is important to note that this will give the average radiation over the entire accumulation period, so a more sophisticated approach is required if we are to use the radiation over a shorter accumulation period.
+It is important to note that this will give the average radiation over the entire accumulation period NOT the instanteous value measured at the given model/reanalysis time step.

-### Keyword Arguments:
-There are various keywords associated with three main WBGT algorithms that control different aspects of the algorithms.
-The most relevant for most users will be the `zspeed` keyword, which sets the height at which the wind measurement was taken as a unit aware (i.e., `pint.Quantity`) value.
-This is important because the WBGT algorithms estimate the 2 meter wind speed for use in their WBGT estimates.
-As most weather stations measure wind at 10 meters, this is the default value for the keyword.
-However, if the station makes the measurement at 3 feet, then setting the keyword will ensure that the wind speed is adjusted properly to the 2 meter height.
-For example:

-    from metpy.units import units
-    from pywbgt import wbgt
-    vals = wbgt('liljegren', lat, lon, ..., zspeed=units.Quantity(3, 'ft'))

-For more information about other keyword arguments, please refer to the function docstrings.

 # Notes on the algorithms